This article has been updated (Jan 2023) from the original published in 2018 to reflect any changes in advice and/or legislation.

 ‘Section 19 and section 22 of the Transport Act 1985 allow organisations that operate in GB without a view to profit to have a permit which exempts them from the need to hold a PCV operator’s licence when providing transport for a charge.
 Under specified conditions, the drivers of certain vehicles are exempt from the need to have PCV entitlement on their driving licence.’

 Who needs a Section 19 Permit?

-Non-fee-paying schools, or fee-paying schools with a charitable status are required to hold a section 19 permit for each minibus in use.
+Any organisation that runs minibuses not-for-profit, and whose business is not primarily transport, including schools with charitable status, are required to hold a Section 19 Permit for each minibus in use.

-You may obtain a Section 19 Permit, without having to comply to PSV licencing requirements, by complying with the following conditions;
+You may obtain a Section 19 Permit by complying with the following conditions;

 - The minibus must only be used by the organisation to whom the permit has been granted, or by affiliated/associate members of that organisation